Now Accepting 2022 Applications

 Either the applicant or their mentor must be an AVF Member at the time of submission.
 The awardee is expected to join the AVF and maintain their membership for the duration of the grant period.

-Eligibility for the AVF-JOBST Research Grant
+Eligibility for the AVF-JOBST Clinical Research Grant

 - All residents and fellows are required to include a letter from the Program Director confirming a two-year commitment to the project and enough time dedicated to research during this period.